 Sustainable Carnival Practices

-Being a thoughtful traveler means keeping the planet in mind when you're out exploring.
-Here's how to make your Carnival trip more eco-friendly and support the local community:
+Being a thoughtful traveler means keeping the planet in mind when you explore.
+Here is how to make your Carnival trip more eco-friendly.
+You can also support the local community.

 Cut Down on Plastic Waste:

-One of the easiest things you can do is bring your own reusable water bottle.
-It will keep you hydrated plus, ditch those disposable plastic bottles.
+One easy step is to bring your own reusable water bottle.
+It keeps you hydrated.
+Plus, you skip those disposable plastic bottles.
 Do the same with shopping bags.
 Bring a reusable bag.
-You can avoid using plastic bags.
+This helps you avoid plastic bags.

 Support Local Businesses:

-Instead of buying souvenirs from big chain stores, check out what the local shops and artisans have to offer.
-You'll find unique, handcrafted items that truly represent the culture.
-Plus, you're helping to support the local economy and the craftspeople who keep these traditions alive.
-When hunger strikes, skip the big chain restaurants and try the local food vendors.
-You'll get a taste of authentic dishes and support local cooks and farmers.
+Skip souvenirs from big chain stores.
+Check out local shops and artisans instead.
+You will find unique, handcrafted items.
+They truly show the culture.
+Plus, you help the local economy.
+You support craftspeople who keep traditions alive.
+When hunger hits, skip chain restaurants.
+Try local food vendors.
+You get authentic dishes.
+You also support local cooks and farmers.

 Keep Public Spaces Clean:

-Carnival celebrations often involve parades and street parties.
-Everyone should keep the celebration clean.
-It's easy to get caught up in the fun, but be sure to dispose of your trash properly.
-Look for trash cans or carry a small bag to collect your waste until you find one.
-Let's keep the streets clean and enjoyable for everyone.
+Carnival has parades and street parties.
+Everyone should keep the fun clean.
+It is easy to get caught up.
+But dispose of trash properly.
+Look for trash cans.
+Or carry a small bag for your waste until you find one.
+Let's keep the streets clean.
+That makes them fun for all.

 Use Public Transportation: